Seeking to grow her agency, an Executive Coaching client asked me: “When is it time to hire a salesperson to bring in new clients?”

 - Do you actually need to hire someone right now?
 Sometimes my coaching clients ask whether to hire a salesperson who cold-pitched them, or to hire someone from their network who’s looking for a new job.
 That’s not automatically a bad idea, but be careful.
 Hire a salesperson because you need their help, not because someone happens to be looking.

 - Have you decided whether you need a “full-stack” salesperson or multiple “unbundled” specialists?
 In my experience, sales includes several components: Prospecting, Qualifying, Consulting, Scoping, Proposing, Closing, Onboarding, Supporting, and Managing.
 Most people don’t have all of those skills… or they’re expensive… or so-so at each one.
+You can “chunk” them out.
 Consider “unbundling” the components of sales to either hire multiple people, or to hire one new salesperson who’s supported by existing team members (e.g., for your PMs to take the lead on Scoping and your AMs to take the lead on Onboarding).
 I’ll dig into this further in a future article; subscribe to my email newsletter to hear when it goes live.

 Applying this at your agency